 The precision and accuracy of stereotactic radiosurgery (SRS) delivered with the CyberKnife System can offer several powerful benefits, including:

 - Non-surgical and non-invasive

 - Good cancer control

-- Most patients can continue normal activity throughout treatment
+The majority of patients can continue normal activity during and immediately following treatment

-Instead of delivering radiation to all brain tissues, CyberKnife radiosurgery targets the tumor(s) with sub-millimeter precision, protecting healthy brain tissues and reducing the risk of common cognitive side effects of whole-brain radiation.
-In addition, CyberKnife radiosurgery can be completed in just 1 to 5 sessions in 1 to 2 weeks, compared with 10 to 15 sessions over two or three weeks with conventional whole-brain radiation.
+Instead of delivering radiation to all brain tissues, CyberKnife radiosurgery targets the tumor(s) with sub-millimeter accuracy, its pinpoint precision is within the thickness of a dime, helping to minimize dose to healthy brain tissues and potentially reducing the risk of common cognitive side effects of whole-brain radiation.
+In addition, CyberKnife radiosurgery can typically be completed in just 1 to 5 sessions over 1 to 2 weeks.

-Compared with single-session radiosurgery with the frame-based Gamma Knife, treatment with the CyberKnife System can be spread completed in one to five sessions, which may result in fewer side effects3.
+Compared with single-session radiosurgery with the frame-based Gamma Knife, treatment with the CyberKnife System can be spread out over one to five sessions, which may result in fewer side effects3.
 CyberKnife multi-session radiosurgery has been shown to enable safer treatment of tumors close to sensitive structures in the head and neck4,5,6,7,8,9.
-CyberKnife treatments are more comfortable as no head frame is required to immobilize the patient.

-Stereotactic radiosurgery (SRS) with the CyberKnife System can offer a powerful alternative to surgical intervention and conventional whole-brain radiation therapy.
+Stereotactic radiosurgery (SRS) with the CyberKnife System may offer an alternative to surgical intervention, whole-brain radiation therapy and conventional fractionation.
 CyberKnife SRS treatment is frequently used to treat the following types of cases: